 Competition for jobs with established media companies, newspapers and magazines is strong.
 With a master’s in communications specialized in journalism innovation, you can set yourself apart and build the skills you need to stay ahead of emerging trends and technology.

-Featured Journalism Careers
+Featured Journalism Jobs in Communications

 Web Content Manager

-Web content managers lead teams that design, develop and monitor the information that appears on a company’s web site.
+Web content managers lead teams that design, develop and monitor the information that appears on a company’s website.
 Working closely with project teams, editors, developers and designers, they produce an online presence that is optimized for an organization’s specific audience.

 As a visual storyteller, a photojournalist captures, edits and presents images or videos that communicate or enhance experiences.
 Photojournalists can work for organizations or independently and often travel frequently to be at the heart of pressing global issues.

-More Journalism Careers
+More Journalism Communications Careers

 Shape a company’s brand through messaging that inspires; create web content, advertisements and/or e-mail campaigns.